thomasgohard/git-cheat-sheet/README.md

 This command is called *committing a change*.
 It tells `git` to record all the changes you made to the files you specified with *staging for commit* so that you don't lose the cool things you did.

+## Modify your last commit

+	git add {file-you-updated-since-your-last-commit}

+	git commit --amend --no-edit

+These commands are part of what is called *amending your last set of changes*.
+They tells `git` to update the record of the last set of changes you made to include more changes, whether they be additional changes or corrections.
+This helps you keep sets of changes together in the same commit.

 ## Make sure you have all the latest changes

 	git checkout master